WebexCC-SA/LAB-1309/docs/Excercise1.md

 - These are the fields that control these aspects:
     - URL for agent profile image: The default URL from which the system fetches the AI agent's logo or image.
     - AI engine: The chosen AI engine is displayed.
 !!!
 Note
-              By default, Webex AI Agent Pro 1.0 (with GPT 4.0) is the only available AI engine.
+      By default, Webex AI Pro 1.0 (with GPT 4.0) is the only available AI engine.
     - Welcome message: The default welcome message that the AI agent uses to start the interaction.

 - Lets map the Agent with the Knowledge base that was created.